Spring 2021 – From the Eagle’s Nest Newsletter

 The second practicum he recalled was held in 1992 and it was called the NAFWS Advanced Summer Youth Practicum and was held in Laramie, Wyoming.

-“I was a junior in high school when I was recruited by a Southwest Region representative, Norman Jojola who asked if I would be interested in attending the practicum in Wyoming.”
-He said it sounded like something he wanted to be a part of.
-So he traveled to Denver and then took the bus to Laramie, WY.
+“I was a junior in high school when I was recruited by a Southwest Region representative, Norman Jojola who asked if I would be interested in attending the practicum in Wyoming.
+It sounded like something I could be a part of.”
+So Bernard traveled to Denver and then took the bus to Laramie, WY.

 Back then in the 1990’s, the word “practicum” was coined by the first NAFWS Executive Director Dewey Schwalenberg who first used the word for summer programs where students could participate in a “practical” experience.

-Schwalenberg’s long-term vision for the organization is mentioned in his address to the membership in Spring 1991 about the importance of “education and training at all levels of community interaction that is needed to protect tribal long-term goals of self sufficiency.”
+Schwalenberg’s long-term vision for the organization and the practicum is mentioned in his address to the membership in Spring 1991 about the importance of “education and training at all levels of community interaction that is needed to protect tribal long-term goals of self sufficiency.”

 In 1991, Schwalenberg was approached by Vern Vivion, who at the time was doing work with the Heritage Conservancy Foundation, a non-profit in the State of Wyoming.
 Vern Vivion wanted to contribute to “gaining tribal youth enthusiasm to fulfill the shoes of those who were instructors at the practicum.”
 In other words, he envisioned tribal youth to someday provide instruction and serve as teachers or role-models during the summer practicums.